galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 > ### {% icon tip %} Before starting, check to see if this tutorial will be useful for *your* work in Galaxy
 >
-> * This tutorial is for informaticians and researchers working in Galaxy, who develop their own scripts.
+> * This tutorial is for informaticians and researchers working in Galaxy, who routinely develop their own analysis scripts.
-> * It shows a quick way to bridge the gap between developing interactive environment scripts and installing real tools in Galaxy
+> * It shows a quick way to bridge the gap between developing command line scripts and installing real tools in Galaxy
 > * It is particularly useful for developers new to Galaxy from other scientific fields
-> * Non-programmer scientists using Galaxy will find this training very challenging because it requires command line scripting skills.
+> * Non-programmer scientists using Galaxy will find the hands-on part of this tutorial **extremely** challenging because it requires command line scripting skills and provides little explicit instruction about scripting.
+It is assumed that the student has the required programming background and skills to find their own way.
 > * Experienced galaxy tool developers will not need this training because they already have specialised tools and training available to suit their needs.
 {: .tip }

-> ### {% icon comment %} # Brief note on tutorial design from the authors.
+> ### {% icon comment %} Brief note on tutorial design from the authors.
 >
 - This tutorial is designed for Galaxy users who write code as part of their routine work.
 - It is in 2 parts
 - The first part is all reading, with an optional demonstration video
 - It should help readers decide whether the training is relevant to their needs.
+A sorting hat.
-- The second part is the real training.
+- The second part is hands-on - you decide how you prefer to run the ToolFactory, then you teach yourself how it works.
-- It is a guided self-study/DIY introduction to a Galaxy tool that you may find useful in your work.
+- A self-study/DIY introduction to a Galaxy tool that you may find useful in your work.
 {: .comment}

-# The importance of tools, tool building and the ToolFactory in Galaxy.
+# Background: tools, tool building and the ToolFactory in Galaxy.
 {:.no_toc}

 ## Tools make Galaxy useful and attractive to scientists.
 {: .no_toc}
 Tools are the fundamental building blocks for analyses in Galaxy.
-Thousands are available in the project library - the Toolshed.
+Thousands are available in the project tool library.
 Each one is constrained to one executable.
 User supplied parameters exposed on the tool form are the only things that can be changed.
-The Galaxy project provedes extensive software infrastructure to support manually creating new tools.
+The Galaxy project supports extensive software infrastructure to support manually creating new tools.
 These are complex and powerful.
-New developers will need some time to come up to speed.
+New developers will need some time to come up to speed, but can then generate new tools to suit their needs.

 Galaxy Interactive Environments allow unconstrained scripting in a Galaxy environment.
-They are very popular and useful for skilled researchers and developers, freeing them from the limitations of currently available tools.
-They allow interactive development in scripting languages such as Python or R, in Galaxy.
+They are popular and useful for skilled researchers and developers, because they can work around the limits of currently available tools using scripting languages such as Python or R, inside Galaxy.
-Notebooks can be shared and reused but cannot run in workflows.
+Notebooks can be shared and reused but cannot run in workflows and lack the formal reproducibility provided by dependency management built in to real tools.

-Code developed in IE's can be turned into command line scripts and tested using suitable small input data sets.
+However, code developed in IE's can always be turned into command line scripts and tested using suitable small input data sets.
 Scripts for Galaxy tools can also be developed as command line scripts from scratch.
+Then, things become more interesting in terms of creating new Galaxy tools.

 ##### *The ToolFactory provides a quick route to a real Galaxy tool once a script is working correctly with test data on the command line.*